 The trimmer comes supplied with a 2Ah battery and rapid charger.
 The battery will deliver up to 45 minutes of trimming time and the charger recharges the battery in impressive 30 minutes.
 If you want longer operating time then buy the optional 4Ah battery.

 At 9.8 pounds this is one of the lighter trimmers we reviewed and the weight distribution makes it comfortable to use even for longer periods.
 It comes supplied with some thin gauge line but we’d rather replace it with some heavier duty stuff.

 This trimmer is a lot cheaper than the others but its construction is a little lighter too.
 This means that it’s only really suitable for light to medium use.
 Don’t expect to get the best commercial weed eater level of durability or power for residential trimmer pricing.

 This battery trimmer is aimed at the higher end, more professional user.
 As with all the best battery trimmers it uses a brushless motor and the build construction is really heavy duty.

 The high / low power adjustment allows you to get a bit more out of your battery or up the revs for tougher weeds.
-The 4Ah battery will give you a good hour of use If you need more uptime then get the 6Ah battery but it’ll make the trimmer a little unbalanced on the rear.
+The 6Ah battery will give you a good hour of use or more if you take it easy on the trigger.

 The dual line trimmer head comes supplied with 0.08” line.
 It uses a bump line advance that works really well and respooling is pretty easily done.
 You can go up to 0.095” line if you get tired of the line breaking.